 Project updates should (ideally) happen via some non-meeting alternative: email, Jira issues, chat, or a good old-fashioned desk drive-by.
 If there’s something meaty to discuss, like pivots or important decisions, make it the last topic on your 1-on-1 agenda so it doesn’t accidentally overtake the entire meeting.

 1-on-1 meetings will only be effective if both manager and team member trust that they’re in a safe space to speak openly.
 Creating that environment requires effort from both parties.

 For their part, managers should get into the habit of providing frequent feedback with specific examples.
 Aim for a 50/50 fuel-air mixture of praise and constructive criticism.
 Also, be candid about challenges the team is facing so your team members feel deeply connected with the team’s mission.
 You might even inspire them to contribute at a higher level.

 Team members, be open about where you’re struggling and need help.
 Your manager is there to support you.
 If the conversation doesn’t get a little awkward, you’re not digging into the important stuff.

 4. Take notes

-Keeping notes helps you remember the discussion, forms the basis for next steps, and signals that you’re committed to the growth of both the team member and the team.
+Taking notes helps you remember the discussion, forms the basis for next steps, and signals that you’re committed to the growth of both the team member and the team.
 Personally, I find it hard to keep up with taking notes as we go.
-Nor do I love having one (or both) of us pecking away on our laptops instead of being fully engaged in listening.
+And I dislike having one (or both) of us pecking away on our laptops instead of being fully engaged in active listening.

-To keep “technology” from becoming disruptive, try dedicating the last 5 minutes of your 1-on-1 meetings to recapping and taking notes.
-Or spend 5 minutes jotting down notes right after the meeting while it’s still fresh.
+To keep technology from becoming disruptive, try dedicating the last five minutes of your 1-on-1 meetings to recapping and taking notes.
+Or spend five minutes jotting down notes right after the meeting while everything’s still fresh.
 If you must type notes as you go, at least mute noisy notifications like email and chat programs.

 5. Get out of the conference room